How does FSCS protection cover investments?

 Whenever a bank, building society or credit union goes under, the FSCS automatically makes payments within seven working days – with a cheque sent to the client's registered address.

-Unfortunately though, more investigation is often required with investment claims.
+Unfortunately though, more investigation is often required with investment claims, and you'll likely need to go through the FSCS online claims service.

-Figures from the scheme say 80% of customers here end up getting a decision within 12 months, so a resolution may not be swift.
+Figures from the scheme say 80% of custom here end up getting a decision within 12 months, so a resolution may not be as swift as you'd like.

 The Financial Services Compensation Scheme is a completely free service – meaning you'd keep 100% of any payout you receive.
 It's funded by the industry itself.